metricmage/metric-community/README.md

 # <img src="docs/mage.svg" alt="Logo" height="35"> Metric Mage README

-Metric Mage is an open-source analytics platform designed to empower indie developers and game companies by providing detailed insights into their games' performance and player behavior.
-With a focus on affordability and efficiency, Metric Mage offers a powerful solution for projects targeting at least 100,000 Monthly Active Users (MAU) without incurring significant costs.
-The server is optimized to run smoothly on a simple $5 VPS, ensuring that even the smallest projects can benefit from powerful analytics.
+Metric Mage is an open-source analytics platform designed to empower indie developers and game companies.
+It provides detailed insights into game performance and player behavior, focusing on affordability and efficiency.
+The open-source version is optimized to handle the vast majority (80%) of mobile games, with up to 100,000 Monthly Active Users (MAU), and can run smoothly on a simple VPS, ensuring that even small projects can benefit from powerful analytics without incurring significant costs.

-## Goal

-The primary goal of Metric Mage is to help indie developers and game companies improve their games by making data-driven decisions.
-By offering a cost-effective, easy-to-deploy solution, Metric Mage aims to lower the barrier to entry for analytics in the gaming industry, especially for projects with limited budgets.

 ## Features

 - **Effortless Integration:**
-    - **One-Click Docker Deployment:** A pre-configured Docker image for quick setup on any infrastructure.
+    - **One-Click Docker Deployment:** Pre-configured Docker image for quick setup on any infrastructure.
-    - **Unity SDK:** A seamless integration with Unity, the leading game engine for mobile development.
+    - **Unity SDK:** Seamless integration with Unity, the leading game engine for mobile development.
     - **Future SDKs:** SDKs for other popular game engines (Unreal, Cocos2d, etc.) will be added based on demand.
 - **Essential Analytics:**
     - **Event Tracking:** Track custom in-game events (e.g., level starts, purchases, achievements) with granular details.